 - 3.1 Maximum Number.
-The maximum number of shares of Common Stock that may be issued pursuant to Awards under the Plan from and after the Effective Date is 715,000, subject to the adjustments provided in Article XI, below.
+Subject to the adjustments provided in Article XI below, the maximum number of shares of Common Stock that may be issued pursuant to Awards under the Plan is 1,636,550, which consists of the previously-approved 715,000 shares of Common Stock reserved for issuance under the Plan prior to this amendment and restatement; 521,550 shares of Common Stock that remain available for issuance under the 2020 Directors' Plan; and 400,000 newly authorized shares of Common Stock.
 Such shares may be newly-issued shares, authorized but unissued shares or shares reacquired by the Company on the open market or otherwise.
-Because Cash-Settled Restricted Stock Units and Performance Stock Units are payable only in cash, the number of such Cash-Settled Restricted Stock Units and Performance Stock Units shall not count against the 715,000 maximum described in this paragraph. - 3.2 Availability of Shares for Award.
+Because Cash-Settled Restricted Stock Units and Performance Stock Units are payable only in cash, the number of such Cash-Settled Restricted Stock Units and Performance Stock Units shall not count against the 1,636,550 maximum described in this paragraph.
+Shares that are available for issuance under this Article III may be used to satisfy Awards made under the Plan prior to the Effective Date of the amendment and restatement of the Plan. - 3.2 Availability of Shares for Award.
 Any Award or portion of an Award that is settled in cash and not in shares of Common Stock shall not be counted against the share limit in Section 3.1.
-In addition, if (i) an Award lapses, expires, terminates, or is cancelled without the issuance of shares of Common Stock under the Award; (ii) the Committee determines during or at the conclusion of the term of an Award that all or a portion of the shares of Common Stock that would be subject to issuance under the Award will not be issued because the conditions for such issuance have not been or will not be satisfied; (iii) shares of Common Stock are forfeited under an Award; or (iv) shares of Common Stock are issued under an Award and the Company later reacquires them pursuant to rights reserved by the Company upon the issuance of such shares; then the shares of Common Stock subject to such Award shall again be available for the grant of a new Award under the Plan.
-Notwithstanding the foregoing: - (a) Shares of Common Stock that are received by the Company in connection with the exercise of an Award, including shares tendered in payment of a Stock Option's or an SAR's exercise price or shares tendered to the Company for the satisfaction of any tax liability or the satisfaction of a tax withholding obligation, may not be made subject to issuance pursuant to a later Award. - (b) In the event that only net shares are issued upon exercise of a Stock Option, upon the exercise of a SAR settled in shares of Common Stock, or upon the issuance of shares of Common Stock following the lapse of restrictions on Restricted Stock Units or the satisfaction of performance goals with respect to Performance Stock, the gross number of shares associated with such Award shall be counted against the 715,000 maximum described in Section 3.1. - (c) In no event will shares that are repurchased on the open market using stock option exercise proceeds be added back to the Plan.
+In addition, if (i) an Award lapses, expires, terminates, or is cancelled without the issuance of shares of Common Stock under the Award; (ii) the Administrator determines during or at the conclusion of the term of an Award that all or a portion of the shares of Common Stock that would be subject to issuance under the Award will not be issued because the conditions for such issuance have not been or will not be satisfied; (iii) shares of Common Stock are forfeited under an Award; or (iv) shares of Common Stock are issued under an Award and the Company later reacquires them pursuant to rights reserved by the Company upon the issuance of such shares; then the shares of Common Stock subject to such Award shall again be available for the grant of a new Award under the Plan.
+Notwithstanding the foregoing: - (a) Shares of Common Stock that are received by the Company in connection with the exercise of an Award, including shares tendered in payment of a Stock Option's or an SAR's exercise price or shares tendered to the Company for the satisfaction of any tax liability or the satisfaction of a tax withholding obligation, may not be made subject to issuance pursuant to a later Award.

-ARTICLE IV
+- (b) In the event that only net shares are issued upon exercise of a Stock Option, upon the exercise of a SAR settled in shares of Common Stock, or upon the issuance of shares of Common Stock following the lapse of restrictions on Restricted Stock Units or the satisfaction of performance goals with respect to Performance Stock, the gross number of shares associated with such Award shall be counted against the 1,636,550 maximum described in Section 3.1. - (c) In no event will shares that are repurchased on the open market using Option exercise proceeds be added back to the Plan. - 3.3 Non-Employee Director Award Limitation.
+The aggregate grant date fair value (as determined in accordance with FASB ASC Topic 718 or any successor provision) of all Awards granted during any fiscal year of the Company to any individual Non-Employee Director shall not, when added to any cash compensation received by such Non-Employee Director for such fiscal year, exceed \$500,000.

-ADMINISTRATION
+ARTICLE IV ADMINISTRATION